dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

 Using the Problem Inspector
 ===========================

-This example shows how you can use D-Wave's problem inspector tool to evaluate the minor-embedding used in your problem submission to a QPU.
+This example solves a `graph partitioning <https://en.wikipedia.org/wiki/Graph_partition>`_ problem to show how D-Wave's `problem inspector </docs_inspector>` tool can help you evaluate the minor-embedding used in your problem submissions to a QPU.

 Example Requirements
 ====================

 To run the code in this example, the following is required.

 * The requisite information for problem submission through SAPI, as described in :ref:`sapi_access`.
 * Ocean tools :doc:`dwave-system </docs_system/sdk_index>` and
   :doc:`dwave-inspector </docs_inspector>`.